shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 • 🤖 AI & Advanced Analytics Consultant in Strategy & Consulting at Avanade in San Francisco [(Repo)](https://github.com/shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics)

+• 🧾 Software Engineer at H&R Block and led a software engineer

+• 🖤 Engineering Lead at Bill & Melinda Gates Foundation and led 4 software engineers

 • 💜 Data Scientist at Accenture CIO

 • ☕ Software Engineer at Starbucks Coffee